ArjanDEV32/Markdown-parser-React/README.md

 # Markdown parse in React
-this module converts Markdown into JSX. it is composed of one function:
+this module converts Markdown into JSX.
+It is composed of one function:
 ```typescript
 function MarkDown2JSX(src: String, MDstyle: Object, srcCodeFunction: Function, listFunction: Function): Array
 ```